Miikoooo/saikko/README.md

 Regulars Button:

     Opens and Closes a Menu of Regulars Name of Regulars:
-        If the name got left clicked you can change their name and theri elo aswell press the check symbol to confirm.
+        If the name isleft clicked you can change the name and the elo as well.
+Press the check symbol to confirm.
         Plus Botton:
         Adds the Regular to the Player Array

 Team's Display: